rbnphlp/ImageArt/README.md

 + Features Added:
     - Allow Users to purchase  paintings with specific frames and sizes
     - Allow Users to  create their own painting
-    - Allow users how each painting is created by tiling uploaded style and content images , offering inspiration to create new paintings
+    - Allow users to see how each painting is created by tiling uploaded style and content images , offering inspiration to create new paintings
     - Allow Users to  create and then view the corresponding painting
     - Allows users to create and then sell it on the website
     - Allow users to sort and select categories of various paintings